jmcoglianese/website/content/publication/lfpr-cyclicality/index.md

  - Tomaz Cajner
  - admin
  - Joshua Montes
-date: 2021-07-06T00:00:00-00:00
+date: 2025-02-06T00:00:00-00:00
 draft: false
 publication_types: ["3"]
 featured: true
 abstract: "How cyclical is the U.S. labor force participation rate (LFPR)?
-We examine its response to exogenous state-level business cycle shocks, finding that the LFPR is highly cyclical, but with a significantly longer-lived response than the unemployment rate.
-The LFPR declines after a negative shock for about four years—--well beyond when the unemployment rate has begun to recover—and takes about eight years to fully recover after the shock.
-The decline and recovery of the LFPR is largely driven by individuals with home and family responsibilities, as well as by younger individuals spending time in school.
-Our main specifications measure cyclicality from the response of the age-adjusted LFPR, and we show that it is problematic to use the unadjusted LFPR when estimating cyclicality because local shocks spur changes in the population of high-LFPR age groups through migration.
+We examine exogenous state-level business cycle shocks, ﬁnding that the LFPR is highly cyclical, but with signiﬁcantly longer-lived responses than the unemployment rate.
+After a negative shock, the LFPR declines for about four years—substantially lagging unemployment—and only fully recovers after about eight years.
+Our main speciﬁcations use age-sex-adjusted LFPR, and we show that using the unadjusted LFPR is problematic because local shocks spur changes in the population of high-LFPR age groups.
 LFPR cyclicality varies across groups, with larger and longer-lived responses among men, younger workers, less-educated workers, and Black workers."
 image:
   focal_point: "Top"
   preview_only: false